LUXTACO/MusicData-Lib/README.md

 ## License

 Spotify-Lib is released under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for more details.

+This README provides a clear and concise overview of the Spotify-Lib project, including how to install and use the library, its features, limitations, and contribution guidelines.
+It's designed to be a comprehensive resource for developers interested in integrating Spotify and Deezer metadata into their applications.